Sara Shakulova

-Shakulova taught maths at the Zaraysky Real College in Ryazan Governorate (1915-1916), with a salary of 112-185 rubles, Kazan Urban Female Commercial College (1916-1919), Tatar Aitova School, and L. Khusainova Female School.
-In 1919-1923, she worked as vice people’s commissar for education and head of the Main Office for Professional Technical Education of the Bashkir ASSR.
+Shakulova taught maths at the Zaraysky Real College in Ryazan Governorate (1915–1916), with a salary of 112-185 rubles, Kazan Urban Female Commercial College (1916–1919), Tatar Aitova School, and L. Khusainova Female School.
+In 1919–1923, she worked as vice people's commissar for education and head of the Main Office for Professional Technical Education of the Bashkir ASSR.
 She was a private teacher from 1912 to 1915 and spoke Tatar, Russian and French.

 In April 1917, she took part in the All-Russian Congress of Muslim Women in Kazan.

 In 1923, on the invitation of the People's Commissariat for Education, she moved to Moscow, where she worked as inspector of non-Russian language schools.
 At the same time, she taught maths in schools and higher educational institutions.
 From 1925, she was the director of the N. Narimanov Tatar School No. 1 in Moscow.
 From 1938 to 1963 she taught at technical universities in Moscow.
+Shakulova was a teacher until she was 75.

+Personal life

-She had a mother, Fatyma Shakulova, who was 30 years older than her, a brother, Akhmeta, who was 3 years older than her, and sisters Leyla and Amina, 12 and 14 years younger respectively.
-Her father was named Kasymkhan Khusainovich Shakulova and worked in leather processing and sales.
+She had a mother, Fatyma Aynutdinovna, who was 30 years older than her, a brother, Akhmeta, who was 3 years older than her, and sisters Leyla and Amina, 12 and 14 years younger respectively.
+Her father was named Kasimkhan Khusainovich Shakulova and worked in leather processing and sales.

+The Shakulov family (from left to right)— Leyla Kasimovna, Amina Kasimovna, Fatyma Ainetdinovna, Sara Kasimovna.